fnnu/Magnet-polarity-detector/README.md

 We take reasonable measures to protect the information collected through the App.
 However, please note that no method of transmission or storage is 100% secure.
 We cannot guarantee the absolute security of your information.

-Third-Party Links and Services:

-The App may contain links to third-party websites, products, or services.
-These third-party sites have their own privacy policies, which we encourage you to review.
-We do not assume any responsibility for the content, privacy practices, or actions of third-party sites, products, or services.

 Children's Privacy: